Chamomile tea tied to lower thyroid cancer risk

 Because this review is based on data from the 1990s, it's possible that lifestyle habits have changed since then, making the results less applicable to the way people drink tea today, noted Samantha Heller, a nutritionist at New York University's Center for Musculoskeletal Caner and Sports Performance Center, in an email.

-Chamomile tea isn't really tea, Heller pointed out.
+Chamomile tea - which only comes from the Camellia sinensis plant - isn't really tea, Heller pointed out.
 The teas in the study are really infusions of leaves, roots, bark, seeds or flowers of other plants.

 "The link between herbal infusions and tea consumption and disease is compelling but not a slam dunk," said Heller, who wasn’t involved in the study.
 "Chasing back a double bacon cheeseburger and large fries with a cup of herbal tea is unlikely to undo the deleterious effects of poor lifestyle choices."